 Profile ID: Indicates the profile Identification number.
-The possible configured profile IDs are $1\sim50$, and profile ID $51\sim55$ are reserved for the pre-defined features.
+The possible configured profile IDs are $1\sim50$ , and profile ID $51\sim55$ are reserved for the pre-defined features.

-Owner Type: The owner type of ACL profile; it can be normal ACL, Voice VLAN, Surveillance VLAN or ARP Spoofing Protection.
+Owner Type: The owner type of ACL profile; it can be normal ACL, Voice VLAN or Surveillance VLAN.